JvanKatwijk/qt-1090/README.md

 	*      3.5 - 4   usec: third impulse.
 	*      4.5 - 5   usec: last impulse.

-The GUI shows the first samples of a message.
-A short message takes 16 + 52 bits, the samples for these bits are shown.
-Each sample  is represented as a bar.
-The "preamble" button selects what is shown: either the start of a message where the preamble passed some checks to determine whether it seems a reasonable preamble, or the start of a message that also passed a CRC test.
-The messages that passed the CRC test are represented in green, those of messages that did not pass the CRC test in red.
+The display on the GUI shows samples comprising a preamble (with on the X axis -16 ..
+0, and a user specified amount of samples from the accompanying message.
+In normal use, the bars on the display are green, indicating that the message these values were taken from passed a CRC check.
+Switching the pushbutton labeled "preambles" causes all messages, passing some elementary checks on the preamble, to be shown.
+In that case the bars are green for a message passing the CRC check, red otherwise,

+The amount of bits of the message shown is default 16, it can be changed by setting the value for "bitstoShow" in the ini file.
+This ini file is to be found "~/.qt-1090.ini".
 ---------------------------------------------------------------------------
 The Buttons
 ----------------------------------------------------------------------------